Inshallhack/Write-ups/34C3-2017/pizzagate/README.md

 ![Available pizzas](./available-pizza-list.png)

 Now, I can create custom pizzas.
 Let's try to create one named **Pizza itanimullI** as described in the comment from the menu page.
-However, we get the following response:
+However, I get the following response:
 ```
 A pizza with that name exists already!
 ```